GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 ## Duplicating the post

-With the **Multiple Query Execution** extension, we are able to export the post's data items, and inject them again into the `createPost` mutation, to create a new post:
+With the **Multiple Query Execution** extension, we are able to export the post's data items, and inject them again into another query in the same GraphQL document.

+This query will first retrieve and export the post's data via `GetPostAndExportData`, and inject these as input into the `createPost` mutation in `DuplicatePost`:

 ```graphql
 query GetPostAndExportData($id: ID!) {